top of page

-The Collection Mario Marino
+The Collection Mario Marino was founded in 2018.

 The mission of the Collection Mario Marino is to receive the photographic work of mario marino.